A-Fisk/actiPy/notes.md

 - write what expected in docstring parameters
 - detect activity onset
 - gui to select start/end of sleep period?
+- conda env create in makefile?
+- Add to pypi

 ## Questions
 - how deal with start time?